Do you have a loan or mortgage to pay off? If you’re between the ages of 35 to 54, odds are you do.

 This also means that compounding interest scales significantly with frequent compounding periods, potentially even more so than with higher interest rates.

-“For every $100 of a loan over a certain period, the amount of interest accrued at 10 percent annually will be lower than interest accrued at 5 percent semi-annually, which will, in turn, be lower than interest accrued at 2.5 percent quarterly,” Nicholas writes.
+“For every $100 of a loan over a certain period, the amount of interest accrued at 10 percent annually will be lower than interest accrued at five percent semi-annually, which will, in turn, be lower than interest accrued at two-and-a-half percent quarterly,” Nicholas writes.